dfberry/az-simple/docs/design-typescript.md

     * Simplicity of importing or re-exporting single types doc for dependency
 * Cons
     * No enforcement of process at this point - TBD: is there a way to enforce this with eslint or TypeScript?

+* Currently - TBD - watch and resolve
+    * Custom types for SDK are/can also be added to models file - it will be obvious what is custom or dependency.
+It will be another way to keep the programmatic code separate from types, even custom types.